studio1902/statamic-peak/dev/content/collections/pages/contact-form.md

 page_builder:
   -
     title: 'A contact form'
     text: 'This form works with static caching.
 Both the receiver and the owner of the website will receive a styled e-mail.
-Forms are dynamic, so just add a a field to the forms blueprint and it will work.'
+Forms are dynamic, so just add a field to the forms blueprint and it will work.'
     form: contact
     type: form
     enabled: true